ashmckenzie/percheron/README.md

 Organise your Docker containers with muscle and intelligence.

+## Why?

+Percheron aims to address the following challenges when working with Docker images and containers:

+* Managing multiple containers and mutiple sets (stacks) of containers
+* Building images and containers with support for dependencies
+* Versioning of images and containers

+Percheron is like Vagrant but instead of managing VM's, it manages Docker images and containers.
+It is a very handy tool when you wish to create a basic or complex stack without the need to run multiple VMs.

+It is intended to be used in a test, development or prototying scenario.

 ## Features

-* Single, easy to write `.percheron.yml` controls everything
+* Single, easy to write `.percheron.yml` describes your stack(s)
-* Supports building, creating and starting of containers and their dependencies
+* Build, create and start containers and their dependancies
-* Supports building using a Dockerfile or pulling a Docker image from Docker Hub
+* Build using a Dockerfile or pulling a Docker image from Docker Hub
-* Build 'base' images as a dependency and then build from there
+* Build 'base' images as a dependency and then build on top of
 * Support for pre-build and post-start scripts when generating images and starting containers
-* Version control of building images and containers
+* Version control of images and containers
+* Partial template (liquid) support for `.percheron.yml`
-* Generate Graphviz dependency graphs dynamically
+* Generate Graphviz dependency graphs dynamically based purely on your `.percheron.yml`
 * Written in Ruby :)

 ## Supported platforms